+Market Ave Market Avo Market Avo To Design and the second seco

 Parcel Number(s) 409161001

 Street 1744 Fourth Street

 Site Size (acres) 0.11 acres

 Community North Richmond

 Current General Plan Single Family Residential

 Current Zoning Area Wide Planned Unit

 Rezoning or Change to Land Use Required?
 Yes

 Proposed General Plan Land Use Housing Element Sites Mixed Use - 30 to 75

 Proposed Zoning Housing Site Planned-Unit District M-125

 Vacant or Non-Vacant Non-vacant

 Proposed Density (units per acre) 30 to 75

 Realistic Units 1 lower-income unit

 Existing residential units on site 0

 Small or Large Site?
 Yes - small.
 The County has a track record of developing smaller sites.
 In addition, Action HE-A5.5 will support the development of smaller sites.

+There is developer interest, and the owner is willing to sell the site.
+The Housing Authority owns this site and has a track record of selling similar sites.
+The County has been working with Housing Authority staff on redevelopment of this site and the other sites they own in this Housing Element inventory.

-SITE 645: 5TH ST. AND SILVER AVE.
+SITE 645: 5TM ST. AND SILVER AVE.